This site requires a more recent version of Adobe Flash Player to function properly.

 Sales of generic drugs to positively impact margins

-Generic drugs offer approximately 50% higher gross margins compared to branded drugs.
-The total generic dispensing rate, which factors the percentage of generic drugs in a consumer’s prescription, grew to 78.5% in 2012, from 74.1% and 71.5% in 2011 and 2010, respectively.
 Over the past few years, the share of generics in a typical consumer’s prescription has steadily increased.
-But, the rate at which their use increased has slowed down, owing to fewer generic drugs being launched in 2014 compared to the year before.
-Nevertheless, another $47.5 billion in sales (in the prior year) will come under threat of patent expiry in 2015, opening them to competition from generic drugs.
+The total generic dispensing rate, which factors the percentage of generic drugs in a consumer’s prescription, was estimated to increase to 89% in 2015, compared to 78.5% in 2012.
+Generic drugs continue to replace branded drugs, albeit at a slower pace.
 With the expansion of generic drug sales in the U.S. (even if the pace is expected to slow down), each script will bring an incremental $5-7 in profits, allowing up to 10% growth in EBIT margins.

-However, some of these margin benefits have been partially offset by a combination of increasing generic prices and flat reimbursement rates.
-As retailers received a smaller share of a drug's price as reimbursement from payers, they accumulated heavy losses.
+Some of these margin benefits can be partially offset by a combination of increasing generic prices and flat reimbursement rates.

 Store remodeling and closure of under-performing stores